Mhatw/mhatw/README.md

  ### Hi there 👋
-      I’m Cristian, FullStack developer and designer looking for new adventures
+      I’m Cristian, a FullStack developer, and designer looking for new adventures

       ### FullStack Dev.
       ### Designer.